dingo35/ha-SmartEVSEv3/README.md

 1. Install [HACS](https://hacs.xyz/docs/setup/download) if you have that not already running; you'd want it installed anyways to have access to all those wonderful custom_components....
-2. From the main menu, select HACS, select Integrations; enter "smartevse" in the search box, follow instructions to download.
+2. From the main menu, select HACS, select Integrations, select Explore & Download repositories; enter "smartevse" in the search box, follow instructions to download.
+3. Restart Home Assistant, and, very important and often forgotten, RESTART YOUR BROWSER!
+Really close your browser window and reopen it.
+F5 is not enough!
-3. After successful download, from the main menu, select Settings, select Devices & Services (or wherever "Integrations" are mentioned).
+4. After restart, from the main menu, select Settings, select Devices & Services (or wherever "Integrations" are mentioned); you will probably see your SmartEVSE installed.

+If not (because you don't have mDNS configured on your HomeAssistant Server, you have your SmartEVSE on a different vlan/network segment than your HomeAssistant Server, or other network mis/nonstandard configurations):
-4. Select "add integration", enter "smartevse", and from then on follow instructions.
+5. Select "add integration", enter "smartevse", and from then on follow instructions.
-5. Restart Home Assistant, and, very important and often forgotten, RESTART YOUR BROWSER!
+6. Restart Home Assistant, and, very important and often forgotten, RESTART YOUR BROWSER!

 The main advantage of this installation method is that HomeAssistant will inform you of updates.

 ## Alternative install

 1. Copy the folder ```custom_components/smartevse/``` to your homeassistant config directory.
-2. Restart Home Assistant, and, very important and often forgotten, RESTART YOUR BROWSER!
+2. From here on follow goto 3. of the above HACS Installation method.

 ## Configuration
 After installation and restart your SmartEVSE device should be discovered.